What's New

 Oh no!
 Red and blue flashing lights in the rear-view mirror.
 What could you have possibly done wrong?
 You just hopped in the car for a quick trip to the store.
 You’re driving the speed limit, not blasting your music, using your blinkers.
 Did you remember to fasten your seat belt?
 No.

-Between May 20 and June 2, officers statewide are stepping up their efforts to ticket anyone not wearing a seat belt, especially at night.
+From May 19 through June 1, officers statewide are stepping up their efforts to ticket anyone not wearing a seat belt, especially at night.

 You might think that under the cover of darkness, police officers don’t notice unbuckled drivers and passengers.
 But they do.
 If you’re pulled over, that means you’ll face fines and court costs up to $200.
 Instead of putting yourself and others in danger, remember: buckle up day and night, every rider, every ride.